foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/div_argmax.rst

 Depending on the debug level (see section :ref:`err_codes`), this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.

-Kernel modifies output tensor which is transformed into two-dimensional tensor of shape ``(dim_size, top_k]`` where ``dim_size`` is the size of dimension specified by the axis parameter in ``mli_argmax_cfg`` structure, and ``top_k`` is the number of indexes per slice specified by the ``topk`` parameter of the same structure.
+The Kernel modifies the output tensor which is transformed into two-dimensional tensor of shape ``(dim_size, top_k]`` where ``dim_size`` is the size of dimension specified by the axis parameter in ``mli_argmax_cfg`` structure, and ``top_k`` is the number of indexes per slice specified by the ``topk`` parameter of the same structure.

-Output tensor type must be defined by the user.
+The Output tensor type must be defined by the user.
 Only integer types are allowed (``fx8``, ``fx16``, ``sa8``, ``sa32``). ``el_params`` field of out tensor is configured by the kernel to reflect fully integer values (``frac_bits = 0`` for **fx** data format, ``zero_offset = 0``,  ``scale = 1`` and ``scale_frac_bits = 0`` for **sa** data format).
 An Index represents the position of Nth